 Keep in mind that while lenders are usually more lenient when it comes to lending money to franchise owners, you’re not guaranteed funding.
 Your lender may ask to review your franchisor’s disclosure document (FDD) to determine the success rate they can expect.

 The Best Loans for Service Industries

-- Small business lending: If you’ve provided services to your customers or clients and are awaiting payments, small business lending is a great option.
+- Small business lending: If you’ve provided services to your customers and are awaiting payments, small business lending is a great option.
 Essentially, its purpose is to assist you with business cycles as it allows you to repay your loan once you’ve been paid for the services you offered.

 Fora Financial offers business financing to many small business owners in the service industry.
 This option can make your life easier when you’re experiencing cash flow shortages.

 - Working capital loans: The purpose of a working capital loan is to help your service company pay for its everyday operations.
 For example, if you own a tax firm and you tend to experience capital shortfalls outside of tax season, a working capital loan may make sense.
 This type of loan is a wise move for small businesses that often experience ebbs and flows or are sensitive to economic conditions and may struggle when it is down.